 Available to Nursing and Health Science students as an elective.

-Statistics consistently show that Aboriginal mortality rates far exceed those of setter-Australians, indeed some 50% of Aboriginal Australians die before they reach the age of 50.
-This unit explores the reasons for this situation, taking a social determinants approach that interrogates the socio-economic, cultural and political factors that impact on Aborigines' health status.
-The unit examines pre-contact health in Australia and comparable settler contexts, and considers the effectiveness of contemporary policies, programs and practices that are intended to improve Aboriginal health outcomes.
+Statistics generally indicate significant disparities between the health and well being of Indigenous people and the broader non-Indigenous population in Australia.
+This unit explores reasons for this situation, including a 'social determinants' approach examining socio-economic, cultural and political factors impacting upon the health status of Indigenous peoples.
+The unit examines 'pre-contact' Indigenous health in Australia and comparable non-Indigenous contexts, and considers the effectiveness of contemporary policies, programs and practices that aim to improve Indigenous health outcomes.

 |Unit name||Indigenous Australian Health and Well Being|